 Reliable Market Data Checklist:

 A compensation philosophy allows you to establish guidelines for salary ranges that bring consistency to hiring new employees while ensuring your current employees’ pay is equitable.
-Start by deciding on the market positions (e.g., percentiles) you'd like to target for existing and future job families in your company.
+Start by deciding on the market positions (e.g., percentiles) you'd like to target for your company's existing and future job families.
 Then, review these regularly (at least once a year), but otherwise, stick to them.
 Changing these targets to fit the company's bottom line will interfere with the clarity and communications to employees and could result in workforce distrust.

 Inflation and budget constraints will continue to be identified as issues all companies face in a changing market.
 However, utilizing frequently updated market compensation data will reflect evolving trends in the market.
 Regularly reviewing employee compensation based on their performance and how their pay compares to the current market rate also positively impacts the endeavor for fair pay.

 Training leaders on the company’s compensation strategy and philosophy will result in consistent decision-making and better transparency in communications to employees.